Arcensoth/language-mcfunction/README.md

 ## Configure
 ### Version-agnostic grammar
 The version-agnostic `mcfunction` language should be active by default.
 It provides a decent fallback for otherwise unsupported versions of Minecraft.
 In order to do this, it must not assume any particular version.
 Because it cannot assume a version, it cannot provide context-sensitive highlighting.
-It is recommended that you use one of the version-specific grammars, if possible.
+It is recommended that you use one of the [version-specific grammars](version-specific-grammars) if possible.

 ### Version-specific grammars
-The version-specific grammars are partially generated based on Minecraft's generated data, which is provided only by Minecraft versions 1.13 and higher.
+The version-specific grammars are partially generated based on Minecraft's generated data, which is available for Minecraft versions 1.13 and higher.

 #### VSCode
 You can easily choose which version of mcfunction to use by changing the `.mcfunction` extension association in your workspace settings: